tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-02-08-biopigments.md

 ![](/images/biocolor-1010236.JPG)
 ![](/images/biocolor-1010242.JPG)
-The filament diameter was hard to maintain, and we had to cut out the parts that were too wide to fit the extruder.
+The filament diameter changed quite a bit.
+We had to cut out the parts that were too wide to fit the extruder.
 It took three pieces of filament to print this test-bar.

 ### Pink